DanielMartensson/Open-SAE-J1939/README.md

 use the functions of this project.
 You don't need to do anything else.
 But you still need to understand what all these function does.

 I have added some examples inside the `Src` folder.
-Notice that you need to have `PROCESSOR_CHOICE 0` inside the `CAN_Network.c` first.
+Notice that you need to have `PROCESSOR_CHOICE 0` inside the `Processor_choice.h` first.
 That's the debugging mode.

 # The structure of the project